+Dated this4 day of JUNE , 2020

+D000 Jane + 1050

-Dated this day of UNE 70 Difference of the Employer Tare Massy On behalf of the Employer On behalf of CUPE/Local 947
+On behalf of the Employer On behalf of CUPE Local 947

 LETTER OF UNDERSTANDING #8

 CANADIAN UNION OF PUBLIC EMPLOYEES

 LOCAL 947

 RE: 17.13 Deployment

 Prior to the June Rounds of Deployment Process, the employer and the union will meet to review the postings for the following school year and the layoff list.
 The parties will also meet prior to the first round of postings in September to review the postings that have arisen since the June deployment.